rseidl25/cse15l-lab-reports/lab-report-week-1.md

 * `pwd` "print working directory" - shows the current directory that you're accessing on the computer

+> The image below demonstrates that the user's working directory is `home/linux/ieng6/cs15lwi23/cs15lwi23adx`.

 ![Image](pwd.png)

-> The image above demonstrates that the user's working directory is `home/linux/ieng6/cs15lwi23/cs15lwi23adx`.

 * `cd` "change directory" - changes to a specific directory inputted after the command

+> The image below shows that the user is switching directories to `/home/linux/ieng6/cs15lwi23`.

 ![Image](cd.png)

-> The image above shows that the user is switching directories to `/home/linux/ieng6/cs15lwi23`.

 * `ls` "list" - shows the files contained in the current directory that's being accessed

+> The image below shows all of the files in the `cs15lwi23` folder.

 ![Image](ls.png)

-> The image above shows all of the files in the `cs15lwi23` folder.

 #### A list of other basic bash commands you can try can be found [here](https://www.educative.io/blog/bash-shell-command-cheat-sheet).